 Invasive plant species create hazards for the environment.
 Invasive plants have become an increasing concern in Massachusetts in areas that include right-of-way corridors where they can spread rapidly and then move on to the adjacent landscape.
 The Massachusetts Invasive Plant Advisory Group defines invasive species as: "non-native species that have spread into native or minimally managed plant systems in Massachusetts, causing economic or environmental harm by developing self-sustaining populations and becoming dominant and/or disruptive to those systems".
-They are characterized by their ability to spread rapidly and have spread beyond their original cultivated areas; affected areas are often simultaneously impacted by multiple species.
-The United States Department of Agriculture maintains a list of invasive plants.
-Some examples commonly found on rights-of-way include, but are not limited to: Japanese Knotweed, Oriental Bittersweet and Glossy Buckthorn (some of these species are also noxious plants).
+Some examples commonly found on rights-of-way include, but are not limited to: Japanese knotweed, oriental bittersweet, Japanese barberry, and glossy buckthorn.
+The company strives to be good stewards of the land by controlling the spread of invasive species.

-To ensure accurate identification of target and non-target vegetation, all vegetation management personnel are required to be familiar with the vegetative species typically present on Company rights-of-way.
+To ensure accurate identification of target and non-target vegetation, all vegetation management personnel are required to be familiar with the vegetative species typically present on Company rightsof-way.
 An excellent reference for plant species is the Northeast Shrub and Short Tree Identification book (see Ballard et. al. 2004).